jlengstorf/lengstorf.com/posts/49-how-travel-visas-work/index.md

 shit to me, so I never looked into it.

 If you're not actually a student, this visa probably isn't the best idea.
-If you are a student, look into the [guidelines][8] for getting one in the country you want to study in.
+If you are a student, look into the [programs][8] available to get set up with an exchange program (which includes a visa).

 ### Other Options for Long-Term Visas